 AI and Employee Monitoring

-And if AI is used to guide decisions about promotions, discipline, or compensation, those systems may also fall under anti-discrimination rules like FEHA.
+And if AI is guiding decisions about promotions, discipline, or compensation, those systems may also fall under FEHA’s anti-discrimination requirements, regardless of whether a human signed off on the outcome.

-Start by documenting exactly what monitoring tools are in use, being transparent about what data is being gathered, how it’s being used, and how long it will be stored.
-Then share this documentation with employees in plain language, ideally through an updated privacy notice, workplace monitoring policy, or standalone consent form.
+Start by documenting exactly what monitoring tools are in use.
+Then get specific: what data is being collected, how it’s being used, and how long it will be retained.
+That documentation shouldn’t live in a filing cabinet — it needs to reach your employees in plain language.

-• For new hires, many employers choose to include this in onboarding paperwork or annual HR policy updates, with a signature or digital acknowledgment to confirm understanding and consent.
+- For new hires, build this into onboarding paperwork or annual policy updates, with a signature or digital acknowledgment confirming understanding and consent.

 AI Tools for Employee Engagement and Retention